Helium4Haskell/helium/KNOWNBUGS.md

 dated later than Sep 30, 2010, or checkout the current head.
 If you have the same problem on another platform, please let us know, and we can fix that too.

+The above problem seems to have resurfaced, because recent versions of gcc on Macosx refuse to compile for 32 bit.